rachadele/cell_annotation_cortex.nf/README.md

 For each run, an output directory with the following structure will be written:

 ```
-.
-└── mus_musculus_subsample_ref_50
-    ├── GSE152715
-    │   └── GSE152715_predicted_celltype.tsv
+└── mus_musculus_subsample_ref_50_2025-01-15_17-51-37
-    ├── GSE198014
+    ├── GSE154208
-    │   └── GSE198014_predicted_celltype.tsv
+    │   └── GSE154208_predicted_celltype.tsv
     ├── params.txt
     └── refs
         └── cortex_and_hippocampus_-_10x_3_v3_and_Smart-seq_V4.h5ad
 ```

-one `params.txt` file stores parameters for cell type classification tasks on all of the given studies (e.g. GSE198014).
+one `params.txt` file stores parameters for cell type classification tasks on all of the given studies (e.g. GSE154208).
 Likewise, one reference dataset is used for each batch of automatic annotation (stored in `refs/`).
+Note that this directory may contain multiple studies all annotated usin the same configuration parameters and reference data.

 ## Workflow Description